Navigating Amazon S3 with the 'aws s3api' Command (with examples)

 Explanation:

-• bucket_name (required): The name of the bucket to be deleted.
+• --bucket my-old-bucket: Indicates the name of the bucket to be deleted.

 aws s3api list-buckets

-Listing buckets allows you to quickly view all the buckets associated with your AWS account.
-This information can be useful for managing and organizing your S3 resources.
+Motivation: Listing buckets allows users to have a comprehensive view of all S3 buckets associated with their AWS account.
+This visibility is essential for inventory management and auditing purposes.

 Explanation: